-Council needs to be careful in acquiring new and significantly upgraded assets which will result in significant level of additional ongoing cost commitments.
+Council needs to be careful about creating or acquiring new and significantly upgraded assets which will result in significant additional ongoing cost commitments.
 For instance, Council is now required to maintain and manage the upgraded Queenscliff Boat Ramp, which is in effect a regional asset.